marizethpb/Data-Analysis/README.md

 # Data-Analysis

-I did Multiple Linear Regression in both Python and R for our group research proposal about the effect of uncertainty, housing prices, stock prices, government deficit on household consumption.
+I did Multiple Linear Regression in both Python and R for our group research proposal about the effect of uncertainty index, housing prices, stock prices / equity prices, government budget on household consumption.